Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 According to a study published in the Journal of Ophthalmology, approximately 20% of individuals who use water-based eye drops experience some form of side effect or complication.
 This highlights the importance of being cautious when using these products and paying attention to any changes in your eyes’ condition.

-See also Blue Eye Drops for Yellow Eyes - Benefits, Types, and How to Use Effectively
+See also Rhodo Eye Drops - Benefits, Usage, Side Effects, and Reviews

 To minimize the risks associated with water-based eye drops, it is recommended to consult with an ophthalmologist before starting any new eye drop regimen.
 They can provide valuable insights on choosing the right eye drops for your specific eye condition and recommend alternative options if needed.